dubhalley/Knob/README.md

 To obtain the knob in real life, you need to find a 3d printer.

 For example in a fablab near to you.
-Here the file Knurled MASTER, just print with a emotion tech micro delta.

 <img src='Pictures/20240218_144140.jpg' width='200px'/>